Msalah11/busly/README.md

 # Busly

-This is the backend of the Busly project, a bus reservation application.
+This is the full-stack bus reservation application.
 It was created to help people book bus trips across multiple cities in a more organized and efficient way.

 ## Installation